The Arizona Wildcats fell to 3-1 after a 31-13 loss to Washington Saturday. Here’s a report card from this past weekend’s game:

 Despite having two weeks to prepare for the game, the offense looked completely out-of-sync.
 While the execution of plays isn’t the coaches’ faults, the offensive play-calling was predictable and one-dimensional.
 Also, why did senior running back Daniel Jenkins, who had been averaging 79.7 yards per game, only receive four carries?

 Tags: 2013 Football Report Cards Arizona Wildcats B.J.
-Denker Daniel Jenkins Drew Riggleman Featured Follow Garic Wharton Index Jake Fischer Jake Smith Jared Tevis Jonathan McKnight Jourdon Grandon Keith Price Marquis Flowers Nate Phillips Popular Rich Rodriguez Samajie Grant Scooby Wright Shaquille Richardson Terrence Miller Tevin Hood Tra'mayne Bondurant
+Denker Daniel Jenkins Drew Riggleman Follow Garic Wharton Index Jake Fischer Jake Smith Jared Tevis Jonathan McKnight Jourdon Grandon Keith Price Marquis Flowers Nate Phillips Rich Rodriguez Samajie Grant Scooby Wright Shaquille Richardson Terrence Miller Tevin Hood Tra'mayne Bondurant